 - To raise public awareness regarding the extent and severity of coastal water pollution

 - To use the data collected to bring polluters into compliance

 - To develop a model program that could influence national legislation and enforcement

-We currently monitor water quality at the Avila Pier and the river mouth, collecting water quality data that is not collected by the county and report all findings to the Surfrider Foundation.
+We currently monitor water quality at the twenty-four locations along the SLO Coast, collecting water quality data that is not collected by the county and report all findings to the Surfrider Foundation.